Fa2bio/GTech-Website/README.md

 ## <a name="what-is-it"></a>What is it?

-This is a simple project for a website about fun facts about games and technology.
+This is a simple project for a website about fun facts of games and technology.

 ## <a name="technologies"></a>Technologies Used